frapa/typpy/docs/specs/imports.md

 name is simply the file name, so the import algorithm works also in that case.

-Typy evaluates the modules using the python interpreter to be able to resolve dynamic situations such as decorators adding methods to classes.
+Typy should evaluate the modules using the python interpreter to be able to resolve dynamic situations such as decorators adding methods to classes.

+Typy should automatically filter only `.py` files from the list of files that have been passed as input.
+This avoids trying to resolve non-python files.

+### Efficiency

+Reading and resolving large amounts of files can be time-consuming, especially in environments with slow I/O or on laptops with antivirus software.
+Typy should avoid hitting the filesystem whenever possible.

+When checking files in a package, it often happens that the same package folder has to be resolved again and again.
+Typy should cache the package folders to avoid too many system calls.

-## Problems
+### Problems

 *Note:* For these it is necessary to have test cases.

-### Accidental ambiguous import
+#### Accidental ambiguous import

 This might happen when we have a folder like this